ScreenPyHQ/screenpy/docs/topics/actions.rst

 Provided Actions
 ----------------

-These are the actions included in ScreenPy.
+These are the Actions included in ScreenPy.

 .. module:: screenpy.actions